 Here are possible attacks for Hackers:

-If any Hacker that gained access to your email they can control all the accounts connected to it, whether it’s your banking, important documents and sensitive information.
-Make sure to follow the guidelines below to avoid falling a victim too many different threats.
+If any Hacker that gained access to your email they can control all the accounts connected to it, whether it’s your banking, important documents, and sensitive information.
+Make sure to follow the guidelines below to avoid falling victim to too many different threats.

 - Don’t Sign-in in public places without making sure to sign out and clear the history and cookies.

-- Don’t enter your password if your using a public wifi, we will talk more about that in Security 0x5
+- Don’t enter your password if you're using public wifi, we will talk more about that in Security 0x5

 - Make sure to activate 2FA for all your emails, it is another layer of protection that is very effective.